lmonsalve22/Learning-to-Code/readme.md

 - Feel free to use this code as better you consider.

-- Consider to clone this repository, copy and paste this line on your terminal:
+- Consider to clone this repository, copy and paste this line in your terminal:
     ```sh
     git clone https://github.com/jamesnoria/Learning-to-Code.git
     ```